Optimal Wheeler Language Recognition: A matching conditional lower bound

 \subsubsection{Construction of $\mathcal A$}

 For a given instance $A=\{a_1,\ldots, a_N\}$ and $B=\{b_1,\ldots, b_N\}$ of the OV problem, we build a DFA $\mathcal{A}= (Q,\Sigma,\delta,s,F)$ with the properties in Proposition~\ref{prop: reduction} by adapting a technique of Equi et al.~\cite{EquiICALP19}.
 We first notice that we can, w.l.o.g., make the following assumptions on the OV instance: (1) The vectors in $A$ are distinct, (2) $N$ is a power of two, say $N= 2^\ell$.
-Furthermore, for an integer $i$ between 1 and $N$, let $\rho(i)$ be the bit-string of length $\ell$ that represents the integer $i - 1$ in binary.
 We describe the construction of $\mathcal A$ based on a small example, while the general description is deferred to Appendix~\ref{appendix: reduction}.
 We let $\Sigma=\{0,1,\#\}$.
 Later we show how to reduce the alphabet's size to 2.